unnonouno/jqp/README.rst

   --version   show version and exit
   --import IMPORT  modules to import
-  --sort-keys, -S  sort keys in objects when the command print it --join-output, -j  do not show newlines
+  --sort-keys, -S  sort keys in objects when the command print it --raw-output, -r   when a result is string, the command shows a raw string --join-output, -j  do not show newlines